"Without doubt the authentic type of these figures exists in the mind of God the

 necessarily has the Tetrahedral symmetry of the central cell.
 However, such a projection

-edge directions (blue and yellow) are clearly Zomable, however, of the new colours that
+edge directions (G, B and Y) are clearly Zomable, however, none of the new colours that

-appear here (represented by vZome as green, lavender, purple and olive green), only green
+appear here (represented by vZome in lavender, purple and olive green) is made by

-Note that the "near" and "far" Tetrahedral cells of this projection are not coincident,
+Note that the "near" and "far" central Tetrahedral cells of this projection are not

-because the central element (the Tetrahedron) lacks central symmetry.
-In the projection
+coincident, because the central element (the Tetrahedron) lacks central symmetry.
+In the

-they are superposed in a ``Stella Octangula'' configuration.
-A consequence of this is that
+projection they are superposed in a ``Stella Octangula'' configuration.
+A consequence of

-the projection has a symmetry larger than that of the Tetrahedron: again, the pyritohedric
+this is that the projection has a symmetry larger than that of the Tetrahedron: again, the

 Since all the Zomable polychora and polychoron compounds discussed above have edges